The AUC’s electronic filing tool used to manage, search and upload application documents

 The apple orchard analogy: comparing apples to utilities and what is involved in delivering them to your home

 The utility industry is complex.
-With numerous participants and a mix of regulated and non-regulated companies involved in the production and delivery of utilities, it can be a difficult industry to understand.
-The apple orchard analogy provides help with a general understanding about the segments; from the production of the commodity to the retail delivery and consumption of the product.
+With numerous participants and a mix of regulated and non-regulated companies involved in the production and delivery of utilities, to the retail delivery and consumption of the product, it can be a challenging industry to fully understand.

 The production and delivery of natural gas and electricity to homes and businesses involves an integrated network of delivery systems, companies and agencies.
-Add to this, no two jurisdictions regulate utilities exactly the same.
-This can be confusing for those not involved with the industry day to day or new to Alberta.
+No two jurisdictions regulate utilities exactly the same and can be confusing for those not involved with the industry day to day or new to Alberta.

 The apple orchard analogy offers a simplified overview of the industry, how it works and why it costs more to get the commodity delivered to your home than the actual commodity itself.